 Details on serving size and servings per container may be omitted where the reference on serving size cannot be determined due to the nature of that food.
 Hence, instead of the statement "amount per serving", the statement "amount per 100 g" or "amount per 100 ml" shall be used as appropriate.

 Guideline Daily Amounts (GDA) Labeling

-As of August 2011 the Thai FDA requires the food products below to label the Guideline Daily Amounts (GDA) on the front of the product's package:
+The Thai FDA requires the food products below to label the Guideline Daily Amounts (GDA) on the front of the product's package:

 (1) Snack foods including: